-- b) High Background Noise Areas: In those individual cases where the background noise levels caused by sources not subject to this Section exceed the standards contained herein, a source shall be considered to cause excessive noise if the noise emitted by such source exceeds the background noise level by 5dBA, provided that no source subject to the provisions of Subsection (a) shall emit noise in excess of 80dBA at any time, and provided that this Subsection does not decrease the permissible levels set forth in any other Subsection of this bylaw. - 2.
-Noticeable, or clearly apparent vibration which, when transmitted through the ground, is discernible at property lines without the aid of instruments; - 3. smoke, dust, odors, noxious gases, or other forms of air pollution which constitute a nuisance to other landowners, businesses, or residents; which endanger or adversely affect public health, safety, or welfare; which cause damage to property, business, or vegetation; or which are offensive or uncharacteristic of the area; - 4.
-Releases of heat, cold, moisture, mist, fog, precipitation or condensation beyond the property lines of the property on which it is located, or to a height likely to be detrimental to the public safety, health, or welfare. - 5.
-Any electromagnetic disturbances, or any electronic emissions or signals which will repeatedly and substantially interfere with the reception of radio, television, or other electronic signals, or which are otherwise detrimental to the public health, safety and welfare, beyond the property lines of the property on which it is located; - 6. glare, light or reflection which constitutes a nuisance to other property owners or tenants, which impairs the vision of motor vehicle operators, or which is detrimental to the public health, safety, or welfare; - 7. liquid or solid wastes or refuse in excess of available capacities for proper disposal; which cannot be disposed of by available or existing methods without undue burden to

-- municipal facilities; which pollute ground and surface waters; or which are otherwise detrimental to the public health, safety, and welfare; or - 8.
-Undue fire, safety, explosive or other hazard which endangers neighboring properties or the general public or which results in a significantly increased burden on municipal facilities and services. - (C) Agricultural operations shall at a minimum observe Accepted Agricultural Practices (AAPs) as defined and administered by the Vermont Department of Agriculture. - (D) Forestry operations shall at a minimum observe Acceptable Management Practices (AMPs) as defined and administered by the Vermont Department of Forests, Parks and Recreation.
+- a) Noticeable, or clearly apparent vibration which, when transmitted through the ground, is discernible at property lines without the aid of instruments; - b) smoke, dust, odors, noxious gases, or other forms of air pollution which constitute a nuisance to other landowners, businesses, or residents; which endanger or adversely affect public health, safety, or welfare; which cause damage to property, business, or vegetation; or which are offensive or uncharacteristic of the area; - c) Releases of heat, cold, moisture, mist, fog, precipitation or condensation beyond the property lines of the property on which it is located, or to a height likely to be detrimental to the public safety, health, or welfare. - d) Any electromagnetic disturbances, or any electronic emissions or signals which will repeatedly and substantially interfere with the reception of radio, television, or other electronic signals, or which are otherwise detrimental to the public health, safety and welfare, beyond the property lines of the property on which it is located; - e) glare, light or reflection which constitutes a nuisance to other property owners or tenants, which impairs the vision of motor vehicle operators, or which is detrimental to the public health, safety, or welfare; - f) liquid or solid wastes or refuse in excess of available capacities for proper disposal; which cannot be disposed of by available or existing methods without undue burden to municipal facilities; which pollute ground and surface waters; or which are otherwise detrimental to the public health, safety, and welfare; or - g) Undue fire, safety, explosive or other hazard which endangers neighboring properties or the general public or which results in a significantly increased burden on municipal facilities and services.